Accelize/apyfal/docs/advanced_storage.rst

     client_id  = my_client_id
     secret_id  = my_secret_id

-See :doc:`configuration` for more information on configuration file.
+See :doc:`configuration` for more information on the configuration file.